 To our valued OrCAD Layout customers:

-As demonstrated in the OrCAD® product 16.0 release, Cadence® continues to invest in providing a fully scalable PCB design solution for our customers – one that grows with you as your PCB designs grow in complexity.
+As demonstrated in the OrCAD® product 16.0 release, link Cadence® continues to invest in providing a fully scalable PCB design solution for our customers – one that grows with you as your PCB designs grow in complexity.
 We’ve all seen the PCB design landscape change dramatically in recent years.
-In order to help customers meet current market demands and maximize productivity, Cadence continues to leverage the power of its proven Allegro® PCB technology within our OrCAD product line.
+In order to help customers meet current market demands and maximize productivity, visit this Cadence continues to leverage the power of its proven Allegro® PCB technology within our OrCAD product line.
 This allows Cadence to offer customers unique suites and technology bundles that address current and future design challenges.

 This letter is intended to communicate some important developments regarding the future of Cadence OrCAD Layout.
 Cadence has begun the End-of-Life process for Cadence OrCAD Layout technology based products.

-Please Note: Cadence OrCAD Capture, OrCAD Capture CIS, and PSpice® technology are all integral parts of Cadence’s long-term product strategy and are not affected by this notice.
+Please Note: Cadence OrCAD Capture, pill OrCAD Capture CIS, and PSpice® technology are all integral parts of Cadence’s long-term product strategy and are not affected by this notice.

 Effective July 31, 2007, Cadence will no longer sell the following Cadence OrCAD Layout based technology products: